 Yes, you can.
 Just heat up a good cast iron pan while the cowboy cut steak is resting.
 Add some herb butter for a savory twist.

-What do you think of this bone in ribeye recipe on the BBQ?
-Please leave us ⭐⭐⭐⭐⭐ in the review below and tag us @thekitchenbucketlist on Instagram, Facebook, Pinterest, and YouTube!
+What do you think of this bone in ribeye steak?
+Wasn’t the reverse sear so much easier?
+Show us how it went by tagging us @thekitchenbucketlist on Instagram, Facebook, Pinterest, and YouTube!

 Equipment